Bokowsky/LearnCFinaWeek/day3/HandsOn_17.md

 # Hands-On 17

-In this Hands-On we are going to create an encapsulated cfc that holds error data.
+In this Hands-On we are going to create an encapsulated CFC that holds error data.

 **Functions Used**: [ArrayAppend](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-a-b/arrayappend.html), [ArrayLen](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-a-b/arraylen.html)